RAVE FabriCARE: Position Papers

 At a true quality cleaner, you won’t find those common “bang and hang” machine pressing practices typically found at ordinary cleaners: shine; seam, flap and button impressions; moire-like press pad impressions; double creases; wrinkled seams and linings; and other “crimes of fashion”.

 Instead, your fine garments will be delicately finished.
 By a skilled garment finisher.
 The old-fashioned way.
 By hand.
 Using a hand iron.
 Both inside and out.
-No matter how long it might take.

 A true quality cleaner even has different finishing stations, equipped with different types of finishing pads, adjusted to different pressures, equipped with hand irons set at different temperatures, and staffed by finishers with different skills, to accommodate different categories of garments and even different types of fabrics within a specific category of garments.